samatt/herbivore/README.md

 ```
 More information can be found [here](https://simulatedgreg.gitbooks.io/electron-vue/content/docs/npm_scripts.html).

+Note to self: when adding new bulma components they need to be installed in the root directory not app directory because of webpack
 ---

 This project was generated from [electron-vue](https://github.com/SimulatedGREG/electron-vue) using [vue-cli](https://github.com/vuejs/vue-cli).
 Documentation about this project can be found [here](https://simulatedgreg.gitbooks.io/electron-vue/content/index.html).